noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2.md

 ![[Pasted image 20250422063627.png]]

+In 2022, 11% of people with disabilities found it difficult to access medical facilities, which although a 3% improvement since 2018, does not mean that they are receiving adequate care in these facilities.

+In addition to the 11% of people who find it difficult to access healthcare.
+In 2019,

 14% of all people with disabilities stated that at least one time in the last year, they have avoided visiting medical facilities, such as the GP, dentist, or hospital.

 25% of people with disabilities aged 15–64 who had experienced discrimination from health staff due to their disability avoided healthcare facilities.